longubu/datumio/README.md

 - fast, (random and static) augmentation of dataset upon loading
 - agnostic to deeplearning framework
 - parallel processing of GPU and CPU - data is constantly streaming via the CPU as the GPU does computation on the previous minibatch.
+- dataset re-sampling based on labels (or any externally supplied group).
+For example, this is useful for resampling datasets with unbalanced labels which can bias models to predicting the classes that appear more frequently.

 # Installation
 ## Dependencies